-38Simulation results obtained by the restricted model (without endogenous labor supply of fathers) show a better fit to the quasi-experimental evidence for the mothers of 2-year-old children, and a worse fit for the mothers of 1-year-olds and the use of child care centers; see results in appendix in Thoresen and Vattø (2018).
-With respect to the use of center-based care, simulation by the alternative model predicts that participation in child care centers for 2-year-olds is 0.037, which exceeds the results reported in Table 9 (0.026).
+38Simulation results obtained by the restricted model (without endogenous labor supply of fathers) show a better fit to the quasi-experimental evidence for the mothers of 2-year-old children, and a worse fit for the mothers of 1-year-olds and the use of child care centers; see results in Appendix B. With respect to the use of center-based care, simulation by the alternative model predicts that participation in child care centers for 2-year-olds is 0.037, which exceeds the results reported in Table 9 (0.026).